tigera-solutions/install-calico-on-aks/README.md

 # Getting up and running with Calico on AKS

 This guide looks into a few options to create an AKS cluster and explores networking and policy options offered in AKS.
 The examples include Azure CLI provisioned cluster and a cluster defined via ARM template.
+For more details about AKS networking options refer to [Everything you need to know about  Kubernetes networking on Azure](https://www.projectcalico.org/everything-you-need-to-know-about-kubernetes-networking-on-azure/) video recording.

 `Calico open source` and `Calico Enterprise` versions are used in this guide.
 Refer to [Calico documentation](https://docs.projectcalico.org/calico-enterprise/) for more information on how one compares to the other.